- All Topics

 - Buyer's Guide

 There is no established standard governing allowable water content for turbine oil.
-However, it is briefly mentioned in ASTM D4378-08 (Standard Practice for In-Service Monitoring of Mineral Turbine Oils for Steam and Gas Turbines).
-This standard states that 0.1 percent or 1,000 parts per million (ppm) of water is considered a significant volume and should be condemned.
+However, in ASTM D4378-08 (Standard Practice for In-Service Monitoring of Mineral Turbine Oils for Steam and Gas Turbines), it is briefly mentioned that 0.1 percent or 1,000 parts per million (ppm) of water is considered a significant volume and should be condemned.

 Indeed, 0.1 percent or 1,000 ppm is a large amount of water for a turbine system.
 Most turbine manufacturers would say this is unacceptable.
-Turbines may continue to run at these elevated moisture levels, but damage to the lubricant and machine will take place.
+Turbines may continue to run at these elevated moisture levels, but damage to the lubricant and machine will occur.

 In oil, water exists in three forms: dissolved, free and emulsified.
 The dissolved state occurs naturally and is not noticeable to the naked eye.
-Once the oil reaches its saturation point, the dissolved state of the water will become free or emulsified.
+Once the oil reaches its saturation point (the point at which it can hold no more water), the dissolved state of the water will become free or emulsified.
 Some free water will fall to the bottom of the sump due to gravity, while other water will be introduced to internal components.
 Emulsified water will appear cloudy or white and will impair film strength.

 Some turbine manufacturers have defined 500 ppm or 0.05 percent as warning limits.
 A good strategy is to establish cautionary and critical moisture limits using the Karl Fischer test method.
 This method doesn't distinguish between the three states of water.